OdySea Aquarium

 OdySea Aquarium in the Salt River Pima-Maricopa Indian Community in Scottsdale, Arizona, is a marine aquarium, and the largest aquarium in the Southwest United States.
+It opened on September 3, 2016.
 It holds more than 2000000 gal of water and spans over 200,000 sqft.
 There are over 6,000 animals and 370 different species in over 65 exhibits.
-The aquarium offers an educational, interactive and entertaining experiences for guests of all ages.